tinyzimmer/k3p/README.md

 whoami-5dc4dd9cdf-qvvnz   1/1     Running   0          32s
 ```

-For further information on adding worker nodes and/or setting up HA, you can view the command documentation, however more complete documentation will come in the future.
+For further information on adding worker nodes and/or setting up HA, you can view the command documentation,
+however more complete documentation will come in the future in the form of [examples](examples/).